Constellation: Observation

 Constellation positions change throughout the year due to night on Earth occurring at gradually different portions of its orbit around the Sun.
 As Earth rotates toward the east, the celestial sphere appears to rotate west, with stars circling counterclockwise around the northern pole star and clockwise around the southern pole star.

 Because of Earth's 23.5° axial tilt, the zodiac is distributed equally across hemispheres (along the ecliptic), approximating a great circle.
 Zodiacal constellations of the northern sky are Pisces, Aries, Taurus, Gemini, Cancer, and Leo.
 In the southern sky are Virgo, Libra, Scorpius, Sagittarius, Capricornus, and Aquarius.
 (Note: Astrological signs correspond to the period of a constellation's invisibility due to the Sun's transit.)
-The zodiac appears directly overhead from latitudes of 23.5° north to 23.5° south, depending on the time of year.
-In summer, the ecliptic appears higher up in the daytime and lower at night, while in winter the reverse is true, for both hemispheres.
+The ecliptic appears overhead from latitudes of 23.5° north to 23.5° south.
+In both hemispheres, the zodiac appears low during summer and high during winter, while due to the Earth's tilt, it descends nightly during spring and ascends in autumn.

 Due to the Solar System's 60° tilt, the galactic plane of the Milky Way is inclined 60° from the ecliptic, between Taurus and Gemini (north) and Scorpius and Sagittarius (south and near which the Galactic Center can be found).
 The galaxy appears to pass through Aquila (near the celestial equator) and northern constellations Cygnus, Cassiopeia, Perseus, Auriga, and Orion (near Betelgeuse), as well as Monoceros (near the celestial equator), and southern constellations Puppis, Vela, Carina, Crux, Centaurus, Triangulum Australe, and Ara.